keeonline/poc-trunk-based/README.md

 # poc-trunk-based

-This is the 'bob' feature
+This is the 'bob' feature.
-This is 'feature-1'
+This is 'feature-1'.